asunapg/scarval/docs/plugins/Decryptor.md

-A decryptor allows you to use encrypted versions of the passwords for the MySQL database and Spinnaker p12 certificate (see [configuration file format](Configuration-file-format)).
-Chaos Monkey will invoke the decryptor to decrypt the passwords before using them.
+A decryptor allows you to use encrypted versions of the passwords for the MySQL database and Spinnaker p12 certificate (see [configuration file format](Configuration-file-format)). scarval will invoke the decryptor to decrypt the passwords before using them.

-Chaos Monkey does not ship with any decryptor implementations.
+scarval does not ship with any decryptor implementations.
 If you wish to use this functionality, you will need to implement your own.